The simplest meaning is best for me. A Christian is a follower of Christ. This is what the first disciples were, and this is what we must be.

-Jesus said, “I must work the works of Him that sent me, while it is day: the night cometh, when no man can work” (9:4).
-My favorite description of Jesus’ life is that He “went about doing good and healing all who were oppressed of the devil” (Acts 10:38).
+Jesus said, “I must work the works of Him who sent Me while it is day; the night is coming when no one can work” (9:4).
+My favorite description of Jesus’ life is that He “went about doing good and healing all who were oppressed by the devil, for God was with Him” (Acts 10:38).

 Many inactive people are on membership rolls, but an inactive Christian is a contradiction of terms.
-When we stop serving Christ, we stop being Christian.
-Our good works don’t keep us saved, but if we are genuinely Christian we will do good for Jesus’ sake.
-“As we have therefore opportunity, let us do good unto all men, especially unto them who are of the household of faith” (Gal.
-6:10).
+When we stop serving Christ, we cease being Christian.
+Our good works don’t keep us saved, but if we are genuinely Christian, we will do good for Jesus’ sake.
+“Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith” (Galatians 6:10).
 Christians deliberately do good with humility, gratitude, and without display.

 Question your motives and “whatever you do, do it heartily, as to the Lord and not to men.”
 The reality is that the world outside is not waiting for a new definition of Christianity, it’s waiting for a new demonstration of Christianity.
 A genuine Christian will serve the Lord.

 Finally, “Who then can be saved?”
 Jesus said, “With men this is impossible, but with God all things are possible” (Matthew 19:25-26).